AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ### Create audiences {#create-audiences}

 This use case requires that you create two audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
-Audiences can be created in multiple ways in [!DNL Adobe Experience Platform].
+Audiences can be created in multiple ways in [!DNL Adobe Experience Platform:

-For more information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).
+* For information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).

-For more information on how to directly compose [Audiences](/help/segmentation/home.md), read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).
+* For information on how to directly compose [Audiences](/help/segmentation/home.md), read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).

-For more information on how to build audiences through Platform-derived segment definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).
+* For information on how to build audiences through Platform-derived segment definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).

 Specifically, you must create and use two audiences at different steps of the use case, as shown in the image below.